Geodesic slice sampling on the sphere: Random-walk Metropolis-Hastings on the Sphere

-where $\varepsilon$ is the step-size of the random walk.
+The random-walk Metropolis-Hastings (RWMH) algorithm uses an isotropic Gaussian proposal kernel.
+As suggested by \citet{DimIndependentMCMCOnSpheres}, for current state $x\in\sphere{\dim-1}$ we choose an auxiliary point $\sqrt{r} x $ in the ambient space $\reals{\dim}$ by generating a radius $\sqrt{r}$, with $r$ being a realization of $R \sim {\rm Gamma}(d/2, 1/2)\, .$ Then, given $\sqrt{r} x$ we sample a realization $y$ from $Y \sim {\rm Normal}\left(\sqrt{r}x, \varepsilon^2 \mathrm{Id}_\dim\right),$ where $\varepsilon$ is the step-size of the random walk.
 Since this $y$ does not yet lie on the sphere, we radially project and propose $y/\Vert y \Vert$, which finally is accepted or rejected using the usual acceptance ratio.
-In Algortihm~\ref{alg:rwmh} we provide the corresponding pseudocode.
+In Algorithm~\ref{alg:rwmh} we provide the corresponding pseudocode.
+Note that we also introduce mixture-MH, which can be interpreted as a variant that combines RWMH with independent Metropolis.
+For details we refer to Algorithm~\ref{alg:kernel-mixture-sampler}, which is specifically employed for testing the mixture of vMF distributions.

-\subsection{Hamiltonian Monte Carlo on the Sphere.}
+\section{Hamiltonian Monte Carlo on the Sphere}